 - With a spatula, fold in toasted sesame seeds.

-- Spread mixture in spring form pan on top of the crust.
+Spread mixture in spring form pan on top of prepared crust.

 - Bake in center of oven for about 45 minutes, or until cake is set, but still slightly jiggly when you shake the pan.